Online Decision Making for Trading Wind Energy: Online learning in newsvendor problems

-where $\epsilon \in \mathbb{R}^+$ helps better condition the denominator and $\eta > 0$ is a constant.
+where $\epsilon \in \mathbb{R}^+$ helps better conditioning the denominator (by avoiding division by 0)and $\eta > 0$ is a constant.
 We use the update given by \eqref{eq:grad_exp_decay_ave} and \eqref{eq:eta_update_olnv} in the proposed OLNV algorithm with the values $\epsilon = 10^{-6}$ and $\rho=0.95$, as originally suggested in \cite{zeiler2012adadelta}.
 The benefits of this update is twofold.
-On the one hand, OLNV adapts the learning rate vector to the scale of every feature.
-On the other, OLNV is capable to track the most recent dynamic between the uncertain vector $[E_t, \psi_t^+, \psi_t^-$] and the feature vector $\mathbf{x}_t$.

-The complete OLNV algorithm particularized for the feature-driven wind power producer problem is compiled in Algorithm \ref{alg:nv}.
+On the one hand, OLNV adapts each learning rate component to the scale of the incumbent feature.
+On the other hand, OLNV tracks the most recent dynamic between the uncertain vector $[E_t, \psi_t^+, \psi_t^-$] and the feature vector $\mathbf{x}_t$.
+The OLNV algorithm for the feature-driven wind energy trading problem is compiled in Algorithm \ref{alg:nv}.

+Despite the fact we have considered a single wind farm in the derivation, the proposed OLNV algorithm is general enough to be exploited for an aggregation of wind farms, or in general, for a portfolio of diverse renewable energy sources with uncertain production, just by combining the capacity and generation of the assets.
+Equally, the potential spatial correlation among production of wind farms does not affect the feasible region of the newsvendor model, and therefore does not complicate the OLNV algorithm.
+On the contrary, adding storage to the generation portfolio forces the model to include inter-temporal constraints that dramatically reshape the feasible region, implying that the current decision will affect future outcomes.
+In this case, the decision-maker can resort to classical dynamic programming \citep{hargreaves2012commitment} or more advanced learning algorithms such as budget-constrained online learning \citep{liakopoulos2019cautious, sherman2021lazy} or reinforcement learning algorithms \citep{kuznetsova2013reinforcement, sutton2018reinforcement}.

+{ Finally, even if a population effect may be present for renewables in electricity markets (i.e., even if price-taker individually, the sum of individual actions of these producers may impact market outcomes), several wind power producers can effectively use the OLNV algorithm to improve the profitability of their offer within the same region.
+The fact that each competing producer has different contextual information available and may process it in alternative ways mitigates possible increases in the volatility of their outcomes that could arise from correlated generation.}